 Legal paperwork can be confusing for people who aren’t familiar with terms such as “comparative negligence” or “statute of limitations.”
 And when you’re trying to decide what to do after a car accident, it may seem impossible to sort out what legal rights you have.
-Hinkle Law Offices knows how property damage law in New Mexico works and we’re ready to help you.
+Hinkle Law Offices, LLC. knows how property damage law in New Mexico works and we’re ready to help you.

 Once the initial aftermath is over, in conjunction with your injury, the question of your property damage comes up.
 Do you have your insurance pay for it?
 Do you ask the other driver to have their insurance company cover it?
 What if you weren’t able to get them to initially?
 Can you file for damages even a year later?